-French Ministry of Marine to Captain Richard H. Jackson, United States Staff Representative in Paris
+French Ministry of Marine to Captain Richard H. Jackson, United States Naval Representative to the Ministry of Marine

 Ministry of Marine.

 Office of the Secretariat.

 General Foch has been informed of the proposal of Admiral Sims to place at his disposal about seven thousand American seamen, including mechanics, professional workmen, chauffeurs and seamen at present engaged in the work of organizing American naval patrol and aircraft centres in France and in England.

 The General believes, in view of the importance of the work in which this personnel is engaged, that these seamen should not be called upon except in case of an emergency arising from the necessity of giving priority to work to be done at the front over work now being performed by the naval personnel in the submarine warfare, if the allied armies should find themselves short of men for their own work.